Assault And Grievous Bodily Harm

 We are highly recommended as an expert criminal defence law firm for people accused of committing a crime.
 We provide 24/7 police station representation.
 Therefore, will be at your side, protecting your interests from the start.
 Because we understand the correct procedure the police must follow when making an arrest, we will carefully examine the circumstances surrounding you being detained and get the charges dropped if proper processes were not complied with.

-Our criminal law team has in-depth experience in defending serious criminal charges such as assault and grievous bodily harm.
+Based in Coventry, our criminal law team has in-depth experience in defending serious criminal charges such as assault and grievous bodily harm.
 We work with the country’s top expert witnesses and focus on providing you with advice and representation you can trust.
 We know that your reputation, financial security, and possibly your freedom is at stake – therefore, we never give up until every appeal has been exhausted.

 Below are several common questions clients ask us concerning assault and grievous bodily harm.